MG4CE/SYSC3303-Elevators/3303-Elevator/Readme.md

-# Iteration 3 - SYSC 3303 - The Schedulators
+# Iteration 4 - SYSC 3303 - The Schedulators

-# ProtoBuf Success
+Iteration 4 involves the addition of Faults to the system, including door faults, as well as unresponsive elevators (stuck in shaft)

 ## Issues to address
 - #### Iteration 1 issues